Abdulaziz Al Sheikh: Proclamations

-In June 2013, Al Sheikh issued a fatwa demanding the destruction of statues of horses placed in a roundabout in Jizan: "The sculptures [must] be removed because they are a great sin and are prohibited under Sharia".
+In June 2013, Al al-Sheikh issued a fatwa demanding the destruction of statues of horses placed in a roundabout in Jizan: "The sculptures [must] be removed because they are a great sin and are prohibited under Sharia".

 The Grand Mufti issued a fatwa on 12 September 2013 that suicide bombings are "great crimes" and bombers are "criminals who rush themselves to hell by their actions".
 He described suicide bombers as "robbed of their minds... who have been used (as tools) to destroy themselves and societies."

 In late August 2014, the Grand Mufti condemned the Islamic State of Iraq and the Levant and al-Qaeda saying, "Extremist and militant ideas and terrorism which spread decay on Earth, destroying human civilisation, are not in any way part of Islam, but are enemy number one of Islam, and Muslims are their first victims".

-On 25 September 2015, one day after the Mina crowd crush disaster which (according to the Associated Press) killed at least 1,399 foreign Muslims performing Hajj, Al Sheikh publicly told Muhammad bin Nayef, then-Crown Prince of Saudi Arabia, that he was "not responsible for what happened", and "as for the things that humans cannot control, you are not blamed for them.
+On 25 September 2015, one day after the Mina crowd crush disaster which (according to the Associated Press) killed at least 1,399 foreign Muslims performing Hajj, Al al-Sheikh publicly told Muhammad bin Nayef, then-Crown Prince of Saudi Arabia, that he was "not responsible for what happened", and "as for the things that humans cannot control, you are not blamed for them.
 Fate and destiny are inevitable."
 Prince Muhammad was also the country's interior minister, responsible for safety in Mecca, and the Grand Mufti's words immunized the Crown Prince from possible public criticism within Saudi Arabia, which set the official death toll for the Mina tragedy at fewer than 800 deaths.

-In January 2016, while answering a question on a television show in which he issues fatwas in response to viewers' queries on everyday religious matters, Al Sheikh ruled that chess was forbidden in Islam because it constituted gambling, was a waste of time and money and a cause of hatred and enmity between the players.
+In January 2016, while answering a question on a television show in which he issues fatwas in response to viewers' queries on everyday religious matters, Al al-Sheikh ruled that chess was forbidden in Islam because it constituted gambling, was a waste of time and money and a cause of hatred and enmity between the players.

 In September 2016, the Grand Mufti ruled that the Iranian Leadership is not Muslim and is the "son of the magi".

-The Grand Mufti was on a list of religious scholars included on a death list by ISIS.
+In 2017, the Grand Mufti was on a list of religious scholars included on a death list by ISIS.

-His tolerance toward the west, including environmental aspirations, grew over the years along with softening policies.
+in 2018, he was reported to have backed the decision allowing women to drive.

 Death

-Abdulaziz Al Sheikh died in Riyadh on 23 September 2025, at the age of 81.
+Abdulaziz Al al-Sheikh died in Riyadh on 23 September 2025, at the age of 81.
 His funeral prayer was held at Imam Turki bin Abdullah Grand Mosque in Riyadh.
 Absentia funeral prayers were also held in Masjid al-Haram in Mecca, led by Bandar Baleela, and in the Prophet's Mosque in Medina, led by Ali al-Hudhayfi, as well as in all Mosques across Saudi Arabia by order of King Salman bin Abdulaziz.
 The UAE Fatwa Council, through its chairman Abdullah ibn Bayyah, expressed condolences following his death.